 - Permitting: These items spell out if and when your backyard rabbitry operation requires a municipal permit.
 It’s not uncommon for municipalities to waive permitting requirements for small rabbit herds, usually no more than three or four adult animals.
 Larger operations usually require permits.
 Keep in mind that you can generally keep greater numbers of juvenile rabbits – younger than three months or so.
 Juvenile rabbits, known as fryers, produce tastier meat, so you’ll likely slaughter or send your rabbits off to slaughter before they reach full maturity anyway.
 (Adult rabbit meat is better braised or in stews, and it’s much gamier – not a deal-breaker, but not something you’d want to eat on its own.)

-- Neighbor Notification: Neighbor notification requirements vary widely.
+- Neighbor notification: Neighbor notification requirements vary widely.
 Portland, Oregon’s rabbit ordinance requires notification of all neighbors within 150 feet of your property lines.
 Some ordinances don’t mandate notification at all.

-- Dwelling Units On-Site: Some cities discourage extralegal urban farming by prohibiting rabbit enclosures on parcels without dwelling units.
+- Dwelling units onsite Some cities discourage extralegal urban farming by prohibiting rabbit enclosures on parcels without dwelling units.
 Likewise, most cities prohibit livestock-keeping on more densely built residential properties, such as apartment buildings or complexes.
 In Austin, you can’t raise rabbits on properties with more than two dwelling units.

-- Herd Size: Ordinances’ permitting requirements are de facto limitations on herd size.
+- Herd size: Ordinances’ permitting requirements are de facto limitations on herd size.
 If you don’t want to pay the fee and fill out the paperwork for the permit, you need to keep your herd small.
 Otherwise, permitted rabbit herds are generally constrained by enclosure size limits, space-per-rabbit requirements, or limits on slaughter frequency.
 For instance, ordinances that spell out space-per-rabbit requirements mandate at least 10 to 15 square feet per animal.
 Ordinances that limit slaughter frequency may do so as a function of farm or lot size.
 For instance, Austin’s ordinance limits slaughter to one animal per week, per tenth of an acre.

-- Setbacks and Placement: Enclosures need to be placed away from neighboring structures and property lines.
+- Setbacks and placement: Enclosures need to be placed away from neighboring structures and property lines.
 In Portland, the minimum required structural setback is 15 feet.

-- Enclosure Size and Dimensions: In many cities, enclosures are further governed by minimum or maximum size limits and space-per-rabbit requirements.
+- Enclosure size and dimensions: In many cities, enclosures are further governed by minimum or maximum size limits and space-per-rabbit requirements.
 Don’t assume that your ordinance explicitly spells out these matters, though: Portland’s Specified Animal Facility code doesn’t say anything about the size or layout of your rabbit hutch.

-- Slaughter and Processing: Rabbit ordinances generally treat these issues in one fashion or another.
+- Slaughter and processing: Rabbit ordinances generally treat these issues in one fashion or another.
 If on-site slaughter and processing are prohibited, there may or may not be language about how to legally arrange processing off-site.
 If slaughter and processing are permitted, there should be language spelling out permitted frequency and method.

-- Sanitation and Disposal: These matters treat permissible ground cover, composting of waste and remains (if permitted), and any action required to protect local water quality.
+- Sanitation and disposal: These matters treat permissible ground cover, composting of waste and remains (if permitted), and any action required to protect local water quality.
 Note that some city ordinances, such as Austin’s, prohibit or restrict animal husbandry in critical watershed areas, where effluent can pollute drinking water or sensitive habitats.

 Some municipal codes may require you to submit detailed schematics for your rabbits’ enclosure, or hutch.
 This is a common feature of livestock fowl (chicken, duck, turkey) ordinances, which tend to be more detailed and specific than rabbit ordinances due to the comparative prevalence of backyard fowl farming and the disruptive character of domestic birds.

-Choose the Right Rabbit Breed
+How to Choose the Right Rabbit Breed